arista-eosplus/ztpserver/packer/Fedora/README.md

     ==> virtualbox-iso: Downloading or copying ISO
         virtualbox-iso: Downloading or copying: http://mirrors.xmission.com/fedora/linux/releases/20/Fedora/x86_64/iso/Fedora-20-x86_64-netinst.iso
     ```
-5. Once the ISO is downloaded, packer brings up a VBox/VMWare VM.
+5. Once the ISO is downloaded, packer brings up a VBox VM.
 The installation will proceed without any user input.
 6. After a few minutes the OS installation will be complete, the VM will reboot, and you will be presented with a login prompt.
 Resist the urge to log in and tinker - things are still being setup.
 7. Meanwhile, you'll notice the packer builder ```ssh``` into the VM and begin working on updating, installing and configuring new services.
     ```